donut-party/system/README.md

  :validation {:group {:component-b "component b is invalid"}}}
 ```

-Notice that `:component-c`'s `:after-start` handler doesn't get called.
+Notice that `:component-c`'s `:post-start` handler doesn't get called.
 As it
 predicts, the string "this won't print" doesn't get printed.

 It's not obvious what's going on here, so let's step through it.

-1. `:component-a`'s `:after-start` gets called first.
+1. `:component-a`'s `:post-start` gets called first.
 It destructures the
    `->info` function out of the third argument. `->info` is a _channel function_
    and its purpose is to allow signal handlers to place a value somewhere in the
    system map in a convenient and consistent way. `->info` assoc'd into the